-People need to have valid driver’s licenses to operate motor vehicles on streets in Texas, and it is a criminal offense when a person does not have a valid license.
+People need to have valid driver’s licenses to operate motor vehicles on streets in Texas, and it is a criminal offense when a person does not have a valid license or driving with a suspended driver’s license.
 Many alleged offenders are surprised to learn that their licenses were suspended or revoked, and their alleged offenses were not committed knowingly.

 Driving while license invalid is a crime that is more commonly referred to as driving while license suspended (or DWLS), and a conviction can carry steep consequences in some cases.
 Repeat offenses or unlicensed drivers involved in certain motor vehicle accidents can result in enhanced penalties.